haruosuz/plasmids/references/plasmid_IncP1.md

 Nucleotide Sequence Alignments and Model Selection
 The amino acid sequences of each gene were aligned with ClustalX (Thompson et al. 2002).
 Tranalign (Rice et al. 2000) was used to align the nucleotide sequences of each gene guided by the aligned amino acid sequences.

+Detection of Recombinants
+To detect recombination among the plasmids in the data set, alignment files of the backbone genes were concatenated in the order and orientation in which they appear on IncP-1 plasmids (fig. 1).
+The recombination detection programs RDP, GENECONV, BootScan, MaxChi, and Chimaera, which are implemented in RDP3 (Martin et al. 2010), were run with default parameters.
+Only recombinants that were identified by at least two programs were considered.

 Fig. 2.
 Cladograms showing four topologies produced by 21 gene trees.
 (A) Topology 1: supported by 46% of gene trees, namely, those of trfA2, trbA, trbC, trbG, traG, traH, traI, kfrA, kfrB, kfrC, korB, korA, and kleE.
 (B) Topology 2: supported by gene trees of trbD, trbK, and traJ.
 (C) Topology 3: supported by gene trees of trbF, trbI, and traE.
 (D) Topology 4: supported by gene trees of korC and klcA.
 Trees were rooted using IncP-1γ as outgroup.